 Description of a visit to Stonehenge on the last day of the 2019 Megalithomania Mysteries of England tour.
-One in a series of blog posts.
+One in a series of Adventures in England blog posts.

 It was the last day of our seven day Mysteries of England tour, and we were all excited as we were scheduled to visit Stonehenge – the iconic prehistoric World Heritage Site.
 Our reservation that early morning included special access to the interior of the stones.